JishuDeveloper/Rename-Bot-4GB/README.md

 `/donate` - To support developer.

-`/upgrade` - To view all plans with price list of SILVER - GOLD - DIAMOND.
+`/upgrade` - To view all plans with price list of BASIC - STANDARD - PRO.